 When you first return to the office after a break, don’t expect too much of yourself.
 Allow yourself at least a couple days to reacclimate before scheduling meetings, says national Work/Life columnist Cindy Goodman.

-Learn more about how to stress less in the office HERE.
+Learn more about how to stress less outside the office HERE.